Skip to content

 mvmctl template build my-service --force # Rebuild even if cached

 Builds run nix build inside the Lima VM to produce kernel + rootfs artifacts.
+On success, artifact sizes are reported:

 Terminal window